Robert Machray (actor)

-Robert Machray Ward (May 4, 1945 – January 12, 2025) was an American actor.
-He was perhaps best known for playing the recurring role of fire marshal Dobbins in the American sitcom television series Cheers.
+Robert Machray Ward (May 4, 1945 – January 12, 2025) was an American stage and television actor.
+He was best known for playing the recurring role of fire marshal Dobbins in the American sitcom television series Cheers.

 Life and career

 Machray was born in San Diego, California.
-His stage career included numerous major roles at Shakespeare festivals, and major roles with companies such as the Los Angeles Civic Light Opera, Hartford Stage and Playwrights Horizons, among others.

-Machray began his film and television career in 1977, appearing in the television film Panic in Echo Park.
-He then appeared in the sitcom television series Operation Petticoat.
+His stage career included numerous major roles at Shakespeare festivals, and major roles with companies such as the Los Angeles Civic Light Opera, Hartford Stage and Playwrights Horizons.
+He began his screen career in 1977, appearing in the television film Panic in Echo Park.
+He then appeared in the ABC sitcom television series Operation Petticoat.

 Machray guest-starred in television programs including Cheers, Roseanne, Life Goes On, The Drew Carey Show, Suddenly Susan, Profiler and Three's Company.
 He also appeared in two films: Cutting Class (as Mr. Conklin) and The Master of Disguise.
-In 1983, he was cast in a summer stage production of My Fair Lady.
-He retired in 2011, last appearing in the satirical television mockumentary sitcom Parks and Recreation.
+In 1983, he was cast in a summer stage production of My Fair Lady, and in 1991, he appeared in the stage play A Passenger Train of Sixty-One Coaches.

+Machray retired from acting in 2011, last appearing in the NBC satirical television mockumentary sitcom Parks and Recreation.

+Personal life and death

-Machray lived in North Hollywood, Los Angeles, with his husband, Luigi Camperchioli.
-He died of complications from dementia and two strokes at his home on January 12, 2025, at the age of 79.
+Machray lived in North Hollywood, Los Angeles, with his husband Luigi Camperchioli.

+Machray died of complications from dementia and two strokes at his home on January 12, 2025, at the age of 79.